aladdine/luna/FFI Impl Notes.md

   + Functionality for wrapping Luna functions as function pointers that are able to be called from C
   + This ensures that callbacks work.
-- Wrapping of C-level functions to be called from within Luna.
-  + `Std.FFI.C.Call`
-  + Brings the `foreign import [unsafe] C` syntax into scope.
-  + This takes arguments:
-    * `symbol`: The name of the foreign function
-    * `object`: The object in which the foreign function can be found.
-    * `name`: The Luna-side name for the function.
-    * `sig`: The type signature of the foreign function being imported.
-This is specified in Luna's C Types.
-Must include the return type.
-  + It produces a binding in the scope containing the `foreign import` that can be called as any normal Luna function.
-  + Potentially we could get away with not specifying the object file, but that runs the risk of breaking existing code in case of a symbol clash.
-  + For example, using Luna's block syntax:

-    ```
-    foreign import C:
-      "Tensor.so":
-        "allocTensor" allocTensor :: CInt64 -> CPtr
-    ```

 ## Implementation Notes